rorymcginnis1/todoList/README.md

 # todoList

+## description

+## requirements
-Must have spring boot and maven both downlaoded
+Must have spring boot and maven both downloaded

 Once you download the repo enter into it and run the following commands (on mac)